 Whether a request is reasonable depends on the status of the case.
 If an employee is actively receiving benefits and there is no ongoing litigation, the carrier is usually allowed an I.M.E. every six months.
 However, if there is a change in medical condition (i.e. surgery, new accident, etc.), or if litigation is initiated, more frequent or additional I.M.E.s may be allowed.
 Also, if the work accident resulted in multiple injuries, the insurance company may be entitled to multiple I.M.E.s.

 An “IRE” stands for Impairment Rating Evaluation.
 Until recently, these evaluations were used by the insurance companies and employers as a way to limit how long they would be required to pay lost wage benefits to an injured worker.
 However, the Pennsylvania Supreme Court just issued a Decision in a case called Protz v WCAB striking the entire portion of the Pennsylvania Workers’ Compensation Act allowing for “IRE”s as unconstitutional.
 This means that for now, no more “IRE”s are being performed.
-If you already had an “IRE”, call an attorney immediately to review your case.
+If you already had an “IRE”, call a workman’s compensation attorney immediately to review your case.
 I am fighting to have all “IRE”s declared to be void.
 It may be possible to lift the limit on your benefits imposed by an invalid “IRE”.
 Even if your benefits stopped because 500 weeks expired under an IRE, if the last payment of wage benefits to you was within the last three years, it may not be too late to have your benefits reinstated.
 Call me for a free initial consultation.

 Yes.
 As a general rule, the insurance company/employer can and will hire an investigator to follow an injured worker and videotape that worker’s activities.
 This has become very common and can be a useful tool for the insurance company/employer if visually compelling activities are taped.
 However, there are limits to how much your privacy can be invaded.